Beside the Mountain

 You can make these healthy popsicles with other fruit!

-• Strawberry: I have tested this recipe with half frozen strawberries and half frozen cherries and it was so incredible!
+• Strawberry: I have tested this recipe with half frozen strawberries and half frozen cherries, and it was so incredible!
 You could also make it with just strawberries!

-• Dragon Fruit: instead of red you can make bright purple or pink popsicles, use this recipe for dragon fruit popsicles, lastly dip these in vanilla yogurt if you choose!
+• Dragon Fruit: Instead of red cherry popsicles, you can make healthy bright purple or pink popsicles.
+Use my recipe for dragon fruit popsicles, and dip them in vanilla yogurt!

-Blender: To make popsicles at home you will need a blender or a food processor to blend the cherries into a thin mixture before freezing.
+Blender: To make popsicles at home, you will need a blender or a food processor to blend the cherries into a thin mixture before freezing.

 Cherry popsicles that are dark red dipped in chocolate laying on a bright blue counter with ice on it.